ohlerlab/clip_pipeline/README.md

 rule: segemehl

 Segemehl aligner is designed to align short reads with deletions and mismatches so we use it by default for the CLIP reads.
-Find details of aligner comparison for simulatted data here: PMID: 26776207.
+Find details of aligner comparison for simulated data here: PMID: [26776207](https://pubmed.ncbi.nlm.nih.gov/26776207/).

 #### Option b.
 STAR.